Why 'Taxpayer' Identity And Thinking Is Morally Bankrupt In Every Context

 I have also written about how the anti-abortion movement and associated bigots like Rush Limbaugh have used “taxpayer” identity and thinking - and progressive and liberals people’s most-unfortunate validation of “taxpayer” identity and thinking - for their own nefarious causes.

-But your taxes would not pay for anyone’s healthcare, because your taxes pay for nothing, because, as should be obvious once you spend a minute thinking about it, taxation of government money cannot precede government issue of government money via government “spending.”
+But “your taxes” would not pay for anyone’s healthcare, because “your taxes” pay for nothing, because, as should be obvious once you spend a minute thinking about it, sovereign government taxation of currency cannot precede government issue of currency via government “spending.”

 Powerful people have consistently and deliberately encouraged us to think of ourselves as “taxpayers,” often both using and fomenting racial resentment in the process, and our willingness to accept the “taxpayer” identity has profound consequences for the ways in which we think of each other.